No products in the cart.

 In my collection of heat treatment specifications and research papers is a fair amount of info on the topic of cryogenic treatment of knife steels.
-Not that I’m a metallurgist or scientist by any means, but I do take a certain amount of pride in my work and I certainly aim to create the best knives I possibly can.
+Not that I’m a metallurgist or scientist by any means, but I do take a certain amount of pride in my work and I aim to create the best knives I possibly can.

 As the blade is at the heart of a high-performing knife, I wanted to find the best possible heat treatment for my knives and “Cryro” seemed to be a worthwhile add-on step to achieve just that.

 With the thin edges on chef knives, good edge retention and high hardness is needed to handle the thinner edge geometry and prevent edge rolling.
-Read my post on Is carbon steel still better than stainless steel?
+Read my post on “Is carbon steel still better than stainless steel“?

 During all my reading, I found a lot of conflicting opinions within the community, so I wanted to do some further fact-checking and try to dispel some of the myths surrounding various cold treatments of steel.
-This post is more about taking my learnings, putting them down on “paper” so that I can formalise them and act as a reference for other knifemakers.
-Read my post on heat treating K110 / D2 tool steel.
+This post is more about taking my learnings, and putting them down on “paper” so that I can formalise them and act as a reference for other knifemakers.
+Read my post on heat-treating K110 / D2 tool steel.

-What is a Cryogenic, SubZero, Deep Freezing or Cold Treatment?
+What is a Cryogenic Treatment?

-The Cryogenic, sub-zero, deep freezing or cold treatment of steel is nothing more than taking the steel and freezing it.
-This step is always done after austenitizing and quenching the blade.
+Cryogenic treatment, also referred to as cryogenic processing, deep cryogenic processing, deep cryogenic treatment (DCT), cryogenic tempering, and deep cryogenic tempering, sub-zero, deep freezing or cold treatment of steel (ferrous material) is nothing more than taking the steel and freezing it.

+NB!
 Please do not perform a Cryogenic Quench by plunging a hot (austenising temperature) blade into a super chilled quench medium (Liquid nitrogen).
 The word “quench” as it relates to cryogenic treatments is misleading and should not be used.

 - Liquid nitrogen (LIN) treatments are often called “Cryogenic” or Deep Cryogenic treatments DCT, where cryogenic refers to any temperature below (-310°F/-195°C).